Waaban Crossing

-The Waaban Crossing (known as the Third Crossing bridge during development) is a 1.2 km crossing of the Cataraqui River in Kingston, Ontario, linking John Counter Boulevard on the western side of the river with Gore Road on the eastern side.
-Built at a cost of $180 million, the bridge was funded by equal contributions from the city, provincial, and federal governments.
-The bridge opened to the public on December 13, 2022.
+The Waaban Crossing (known as the Third Crossing bridge during development) is a 1.2 km crossing of the Rideau Canal on the Cataraqui River in Kingston, Ontario, linking John Counter Boulevard on the western side of the river with Gore Road on the eastern side.

+The bridge opened in December 2022, at a cost of $180 million funded by equal contributions from the city, provincial, and federal governments.
+The bridge has one vehicle lane in each direction for road traffic, and a multimodal lane for pedestrians and cyclists.